deadrabbit404/chwf/README.md

 * Restart t-ui when setup is done.

 ## Running the script
-To execute the script, just type `chwf`.
+On your t-ui launcher, just type `chwf`.
 For more info, type `chwf -h` to print help message.

 ## Themes